-A. No. Fisher Houses at VA medical centers do not charge a room fee; and effective October 1, 2006, all room fees for guest families at all Army, Navy, and Air Force Fisher Houses are paid by Fisher House Foundation.
+A. No. Fisher Houses at VA medical centers do not charge a room fee; all room fees for guest families at all Army, Navy, and Air Force Fisher Houses are paid by Fisher House Foundation.

 Q. I have seen statements that no government funds are used for the program.
 Is this true?

-A. There is unique legislation for the Fisher House program.
-For building new houses, the Fisher House Foundation has received some Congressionally appropriated funds.
-Once an individual house is given to the military, it is supported by two sources of funds: (1) from the income generated by a Congressionally approved trust fund maintained by each military service (these funds are referred to as "nonappropriated funds") and (2) from voluntary donations, given by individuals and organizations.
-Included in this category is the annual Combined Federal Campaign.
-Houses located at VA medical centers do receive support from tax dollars.
+A. Fisher House Foundation has received some Congressionally appropriated funds for the construction of new houses.
+Once an individual house is gifted to the military, it is supported by two sources of funds: (1) from the income generated by a Congressionally approved trust fund maintained by each military service (these funds are referred to as "nonappropriated funds") and (2) from voluntary donations, given by individuals and organizations.
+Houses located at VA medical centers do receive support from U.S. tax dollars.

-A. When nonprofit organizations that are tax exempt file their annual federal tax return (IRS Form 990), they are required to categorize each expenditure in three categories: program expense, administration, and fundraising.
-In 2010, our administration and fundraising expenses were 4% of our total revenue.
+A. When nonprofit organizations that are tax-exempt file their annual federal tax return (IRS Form 990), they are required to categorize each expenditure in three categories: program expense, administration, and fundraising.

 Q. Do Fisher Houses need volunteers?
 What skills or background are needed?

-Q. Can I stop by to visit a Fisher House?
+Q. May I stop by to visit a Fisher House?